TimeWalker: Personalized Neural Space for Lifelong Head Avatars: Introduction

-We present {\textbf{TimeWalker}} -- a baseline solution that tackles the above challenges for lifelong head avatar modeling.
-To get invariant identity representation, and overcome the limited data issues, we track back to the principle of the classic 3DMMs, where a specific 3D mesh can be approximated by a mean template with shape/expression's main modes of variation in an additive combination manner.
+We present {\textbf{TimeWalker}} -- a baseline solution that tackles the above challenges for lifelong head avatar modeling from two aspects: $\textbf{1)}$ To get invariant identity representation, and overcome the limited data issues, we track back to the principle of the classic 3DMMs, where a specific 3D mesh can be approximated by a mean template with shape/expression's main modes of variation in an additive combination manner.
 Analogously, TimeWalker models a person's each lifestage by the additive combination of a shared representation in canonical space, and a set of neural head basis.
 The former serves as the invariant, {\textit{i.e.,}average head representation}, of the person's identity across different ages.
 The latter encodes the main modes of variation of moment-specific head attributes via a {\textit{Dynamic Neural Basis-Blending Module (Dynamo)}.
-The personalized space parameterized by these two components could provide both geometric and appearance priors to life moments with rare data.
-To achieve full-scale control while ensuring realism, we introduce {\textit{Dynamic 2D Gaussian Splatting (DNA-2DGS)} upon the additive combination framework.
-Specifically, we tailor Gaussian splatting representation to store the color, density, and correspondence of the heads via defining a set of Gaussian surfels in canonical space, and deforming them subsequently.
-To make the surfels animatable, we utilize two guidances to deform the surfels -- the deformation fields driven from the neural head basis, and motion warping fields rooted from FLAME expression coefficients.
-In this way, the surfels could be animated properly without losing geometric realism caused by FLAME's fixed topology, or explicit control problems caused by implicit neural head basis representation.
-With the above designs, TimeWalker can learn a well-disentangled personalized neural space (Fig.~\ref{fig:intro-large}) only from one's lifelong unstructured image collection.
+The personalized space parameterized by these two components could provide both geometric and appearance priors to life moments with rare data. $\textbf{2)}$ To achieve full-scale control while ensuring realism, we introduce {\textit{Dynamic 2D Gaussian Splatting (DNA-2DGS)} upon the additive combination framework.
+It extends static Gaussian splatting representation to a set of animatable Gaussian Surfels for human heads via two deformation guidelines - the deformation fields driven from the neural head basis, and inverse warping operation rooted from FLAME expression coefficients.
+These ensure the surfels could be animated properly without losing geometric realism caused by FLAME's fixed topology, or explicit control problems caused by implicit neural head basis representation.
+With above designs, TimeWalker can learn a disentangled personalized neural space (Fig.~\ref{fig:intro-large}) only from one's lifelong {\textit{unstructured}} image collection.